-OR: Does this item make you feel guilty for not being that size?
+Or does this item bring up feelings of guilt and shame?
 Does it sap your energy?
 Make you pick on yourself?
 Does your energy drop when you feel into this clothing?

 So many of us hang onto old items of smaller-sized clothing the way we clutch the false dream of weight loss making our lives all better.

 This doesn’t make us move toward a future of bright vibrant health and happiness.
 These reminders keep us looking backward at a past version of ourselves that somehow feels more worthy than who we are today, locked in comparison of how we’re not good enough right now.